atmarnat/TextForum/README.md

 ## [⮤](#index)Product Backlog Items
 #### Complete:
 1. GUI
-1. Database created
+1. Database created and populated with initial data
+1. Able to read posts from the database

 #### Current WIP:
-1. Creating controllers/models to access database
+1. Adding messages to the Posts database
+1. Get routing set up (So pages are only based on variables, not their own views)

+#### TODO:
 1. Set up pagination
-1. Get routing set up

-#### TODO:
 1. Populate initial tables
 1. Create user accounts page
 1. Validate login info